 PROJECTS.
 As stated above, projects are where students will do most of their work and, presumably, most of their learning.
 To a certain extent, students may work on projects at their own pace.
-There are no due dates for projects except that all projects must be turned in by midnight between Apr 27 (the last day of classes) and Apr 28.
+There are no due dates for projects except that all projects must be turned in by the last day of classes, May 3.
+(Enforced deadline is midnight between May 3 and May 4.)
 Projects will be graded for correctness to be verified by unit tests (and inspection for general conformity to the intent of the project).
 Students will be supplied all unit tests used in grading (except that the right is reserved to modify the data used in the unit tests to make sure the code hasn't been hardwired to pass unit tests with specific data).
 See the Policies etc section of this syllabus for other details.

 TESTS.
-There will be four tests, currently scheduled as Test 1 on Wed, Feb 21; Test 2 on Mon, Apr 3; and Tests 3 and 4 on Wed, May 2 (at 10:30 am, this course's final exam block).
+There will be four tests, currently scheduled as Test 1 on Fri, Mar 1, Test 2 on Mon, Apr 8; and Tests 3 and 4 on Tues, May 7 (at 10:30 am, this course's final exam block).
 Note that Tests 3 and 4 together constitute the final exam for this course, but will be treated separately for the purposes of this syllabus.
 Specifically,